utwente-db/DAB/misc/calls.md

 - role: the role the user should be set to
 - user: the users email.
 Possibly change to user id?

 returns:
-- 200 if succesful
+- 200 if successful
 - 401 if user does not have permission
 - 404 if the user that should be modified does not exist, or already has too low of a role.